Port Pirie South

 How does the suburb of Port Pirie South compare to regional household patterns?

 Compared to Rest of SA, the suburb of Port Pirie South shows distinct household patterns.
-This family-oriented profile influences local demand for family homes, schools, and children's services.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?